fynjah/django-pimp-my-filter/README.md

 	                });
 	            });
 </pre>
-7. Start your project, jump to page with edited template and click this pretty button `New filter`
+9. Start your project, jump to page with edited template and click this pretty button `New filter`
-8. You'll see modal window, something like on the pic at the top of this README.
+10. You'll see modal window, something like on the pic at the top of this README.
-9. Try to select some field.
+11. Try to select some field.
 Each type of field has own `value` field, that corresponds to type of field in model.
-10. Try to select `ForeignKey` field(find name of field in your model), and try to start typing in `value` field.
+12. Try to select `ForeignKey` field(find name of field in your model), and try to start typing in `value` field.
-11. That's it.
+13. That's it.
-12. THIS APP IS UNFINNISHED!
-It can build your filter and store in DB!
-Nothing more, for this moment!

 JS API
 ======